RTEMS/rtems-docs/user/support/bugs.rst

 * the target hardware is not available to others,

-* the bug is not reproducible on the Git master,
+* the bug is not reproducible on the Git main branch,

 * the bug is not reproducible at all,